Dial 988: New national lifeline for suicide prevention and mental health crisis support

-A new emergency three-digit dialing code is set to launch on July 16 to address the pressing need for additional mental health support for individuals in crisis throughout the United States.
+A new emergency three-digit dialing code launched on July 16 to address the pressing need for additional mental health support for individuals in crisis throughout the United States.
 In 2020, Congress worked with the Substance Abuse and Mental Health Services Administration (SAMHSA) to create a new 988 dialing code as America’s suicide prevention and mental health crisis lifeline.

 According to the Kaiser Family Foundation, 480,622 lives were lost to suicide between 2010 and 2020.
 This includes a steep increase in suicide deaths among Black people (43% increase), American Indian or Alaska Native (41% increase), Hispanic or Latino (27% increase) and individuals located in rural areas (23% increase).
 Demand for mental health crisis lines continues to far exceed capacity, and the launch of 988 is a crucial tool.
 Given the most recent data from SAMHSA, calls to the new 988 line are expected to increase two-fold from 3.3 million in 2020 to 7.6 million by the end of July 2023.

-988 will be confidential, free and available 24 hours a day year-round, offering call services in English and Spanish along with interpretation services in over 150 languages.
-Until 988 launches on July 16, 2022, those in crisis should continue to the existing phone number (800) 273-8255, which will continue to function even after the new lifeline starts.
+988 is confidential, free and available 24 hours a day year-round, offering call services in English and Spanish along with interpretation services in over 150 languages.

 Supporting nonprofit partners and our behavioral health workforce

 Access to mental health services is a critical community need and 988 helps strengthen and expand a whole-person health approach.
 Regence’s corporate foundation has invested over $300,000 in six nonprofit organizations that are part of the National Suicide Prevention Lifeline system to support, expand, diversify and train our region’s behavioral health workforce.

 Organizations that received funding across our four states include: